prateeksamudrala/audiofeaturessongpopularity/README.md

 1. Understand how audio features influence a song’s popularity.
 2. Create a model that can perhaps be provided through streaming platforms to help independent musicians and producers create influential music.
 Example: When I release a song on Spotify, using this model, maybe Spotify can guide me to make a more appealing song; for instance, Spotify could indicate that my song needs less “valence”.

-This is a personal project, and will evolve.
+This is a personal project, and may evolve.
 The rmd file has been dated accordingly; the file also has details on the analysis.
-The end goal is to understand the influence of audio features on song appeal, to help independent musicians and producers fine tune their creations for a broader appeal.
+Currently, I am only using 2018 data from the file for my analysis.

 Please feel free to reach out to collaborate, to build on this project.